jospueyo/singularity-guide/examples/1-example-postgis-container.md

 # example of successful container creation and usage
-A user needed a container running:
+A user needed a remote service running:
 - postgresql
 - postgis

 so he could access a remote database, and have the ability to install extensions, and let the cluster do the computation.

+This is the list of steps that were needed to configure and run the container in the ICRA's HPC cluster.

 ## step 1: download the official postgis container image and create a sandbox to configure it
 ```
 $ sudo singularity build --sandbox pgcontainer docker://postgis/postgis
 ```
-"pgcontainer" was the name chosen for this example, but it can be any name
+"pgcontainer" was the name chosen for this example, but it can be any name.
+This command creates the folder "pgcontainer", which is the sandbox itself.

-## step 2: enter the container using --writable mode
+## step 2: enter the sandbox container using --writable mode
 ```
 $ sudo singularity shell --writable pgcontainer/
 ```

 ## step 3: configure postgresql files
 ```
+Singularity> su postgres -c "initdb"       #populate the $PGDATA folder (default is /var/lib/postgresql/data)
-Singularity> cd /var/lib/postgresql/data   #this is the default $PGDATA folder
+Singularity> cd $PGDATA                    #go to the $PGDATA folder
-Singularity> vim postgresql.conf           #edit file to setup listen port to "5432"
+Singularity> vim postgresql.conf           #edit file: enable the listen port to "5432"
-Singularity> vim pg_hba.conf               #edit file to setup remote access from all hosts ("0.0.0.0/0")
+Singularity> vim pg_hba.conf               #edit file: allow remote access from all hosts ("0.0.0.0/0")
-Singularity> su postgres -c "initdb"       #populate the $PGDATA folder
 Singularity> su postgres -c "pg_ctl start" #start postgresql
 ```